-If you don’t have private outdoor space, your dog can be satisfied by regular walks on a leash.
-Keep in mind that without the convenience of a yard, your dog will need to be walked regularly for toilet breaks and to get out and stretch its legs.
+If you don’t have a private outdoor space, your dog can be satisfied by regular walks on a leash.
+Remember that without the convenience of a yard, your dog will need to be walked regularly for toilet breaks and to get out and stretch their legs.
 Puppies have immature bladders and will need more frequent walks until they develop.
-Older dogs may need more walks to address incontinence issues that come on with age.
+Older dogs may need more walks to address incontinence issues that come with age.

-Exercise and playing require more space, but you don’t need a yard for that.
-Dogs can play in the house or on walks to burn off some energy.
+Exercise and playing require more space, but you don’t need a yard.
+Dogs can play in the house or on walks to burn off energy.
 You could also bring your dog to the local dog park to play off-leash with other dogs.

 Choosing the Right Age and Breed

-If space is limited in your home or apartment or your yard, that doesn’t mean you can’t get a dog.
-You may be better off getting a breed that’s an appropriate size or a dog with lower energy needs, however.
+If space is limited in your home, that doesn’t mean you can’t get a dog.
+However, you may be better off getting a breed that’s an appropriate size or a dog with lower energy needs.

-Breeds that work well in apartments or homes with small backyards include lower-energy breeds like the English Bulldog or Poodle.
-These dogs enjoy lounging around and don’t need a lot of space; regular walks will do.
+Breeds that work well in apartments or homes with small backyards include lower-energy breeds like the English Bulldog.
+They enjoy lounging around and don’t need much space; regular walks will do.

-If you have a mid-sized backyard, small-to-medium breeds like Corgis, Spaniels, and Terriers are ideal.
-These breeds enjoy playing and will make good use of the space but don’t require tons of running room.
+Small-to-medium breeds like Corgis, Spaniels, and Terriers are ideal if you have a mid-sized backyard.
+They enjoy playing and will make good use of the space but don’t require much running room.

-If backyard space isn’t an issue, you have your choice of breeds.
-Virtually any large breed can thrive in a big backyard, along with small breeds.
-Keep in mind that your dog may benefit from a fence that allows it to run freely.
+If backyard space isn’t an issue, you can adopt practically any breed.
+Virtually any large dog can thrive in a big backyard, along with small breeds.
+Remember that your dog may benefit from a fence that allows them to run freely.

 Rescues are a great option if you don’t have a lot of space.
-Shelters have a good understanding of an adult dog’s space requirements and energy levels, ensuring that your home will be the right fit.
+Shelters understand an adult dog’s space requirements and energy levels, ensuring that your home will be the right fit.

-Avoid getting a dog that doesn’t suit your current living environment, however.
-A high-energy breed that doesn’t have its needs met can become frustrated or bored, leading to destructive behaviors like chewing or excessive barking.
+However, avoid getting a dog that doesn’t suit your current living environment.
+A high-energy breed that doesn’t have their needs met can become frustrated or bored, leading to destructive behaviors like chewing or excessive barking.

 Finding the Right Fit

-Space requirements are important when you’re looking to bring a dog into your home.
-The most important consideration is finding the right breed size, energy level, and personality to suit your available space and avoid issues of boredom or frustration.
-A small home or apartment without a yard shouldn’t be a barrier to getting a dog, however.
+Space requirements are essential when you want to bring a dog into your home.
+The most important consideration is finding the right breed size, energy level, and personality to suit your available space and avoid boredom or frustration.
+However, a small home or apartment without a yard shouldn’t be a barrier to getting a dog.
 Dogs can adapt to playtime on walks in the neighborhood or at the local park.